Author Bio: Dr. Sanusi Umar MD is the author of this article.

 In order to avoid hair growth in other areas of your skin, carefully wipe any extra medication after applying it to the eyelash margins.
 While side effects are possible, many people have used Latisse with ease and comfort.

-Bimatoprost can cause brown discoloration of the colored part of the eye, as well darkening of the skin around the base of the eyelashes and eyelid changes.
+Bimatoprost can cause brown discoloration of the colored part of the eye, as well as darkening of the skin around the base of the eyelashes and eyelid changes.
 Once medication use is discontinued, the skin darkening should go away.
 However, discoloration of the eye may be permanent.

 Before and After Latisse Treatment Photos